davidmshore/InvestingEssentials/docs/resources/main.md

 date created: 2024-11-06 16:05
 date modified: 2024-11-11 15:45
 ---
 If you feel like you are understanding things, but still not quite putting it all together in your brain, or you would like to introduce others to the idea of responsible living and financial planning, check out some of the other resources along with sharing this site.
-Most of these are free options, but sometimes books provide a better format for covering topics systematically.
+Most of these are free options, but sometimes books offer a more systematic and thorough learning experience than what is freely available online.

-Amazon and Goodreads are probably the best ways to filter for ease of understanding and level of advice via ratings and reviews.
+Amazon and Goodreads are probably the best ways to filter for ease of understanding and level of advice via their ratings and reviews.

 Financial planning tools are grouped by category [here](tools.md)<!-- #internal_anchor_link -->.
 ## Reading and Text-to-Speech Tools
-There are a number of tools to help visually impaired readers that can also aid anyone consuming digital content, including [text-to-speech tools](https://www.pcmag.com/picks/best-text-to-speech-tools) which can read most on-screen text aloud.
+There are a number of tools to help visually impaired readers that can aid anyone consuming digital content, including [text-to-speech tools](https://www.pcmag.com/picks/best-text-to-speech-tools) which can read most on-screen text aloud.
 These range from built-in OS features to application extensions or plugins to machine learning powered apps.

-- Natural Reader (naturalreaders.com) and Voice Reader (thereadme.com) are free Chrome extensions with decent quality voices and options to adjust reading speed, text highlighting, and text selection.
+- [Natural Reader](https://www.naturalreaders.com/) and [Voice Reader](https://thereadme.com/install/) are free Chrome extensions with decent quality voices and options to adjust reading speed, text highlighting, and text selection.
-- Of the free Accessibility features on Android devices available as of 2024, such as TalkBack and Select to Speak, [Reading mode](https://play.google.com/store/apps/details?id=com.google.android.accessibility.reader&hl=en-US) by Google is probably the most useful for reading long form text plus it offers text-to-speech.
+- Of the integrated Accessibility features on Android devices available as of 2024, such as TalkBack, Select to Speak or Reading mode, [Reading mode](https://play.google.com/store/apps/details?id=com.google.android.accessibility.reader&hl=en-US) is probably the most useful for reading long form text plus it offers text-to-speech.
 Downloading the app adds a feature in the device's Accessibility settings.
 When enabled, the feature can be triggered by a swipe gesture or screen shortcut.
 It may not work with all apps, such as Kindle.
-The visual benefit alone might be worth it for some readers who prefer larger on-screen text as well as removing the ads and noise from busy websites.
-If the default text-to-speech engine is not the desired voice, downloads might be available.
-Reading mode can be downloaded from the Play Store.
+The visual benefit alone might be worth it for readers who prefer larger on-screen text as well as the removal of ads and noise from busy websites.
+If the default text-to-speech engine is not a desired voice, downloads might be available.
+Reading mode can be downloaded from Google Play.
-- Most browsers include an option to declutter website articles via a document icon in the browser search bar.
+- Most browsers include a built-in option to declutter website articles via a document icon in the browser search bar.
 	- Chrome browser's reading mode may be tucked away in an overflow menu, and it may not be enabled by default.
 It is easy enough to enable following these [instructions](https://www.androidauthority.com/google-chrome-reading-mode-2-3354627/).
 The instructions should work on Android or iOS.

 For a dedicated free mobile reading app with excellent text-to-speech, Reader by ElevenLabs is a powerful app that offers a variety of high quality AI voices to read any document or book that has been downloaded to a device in a compatible format.
 It is available for [Android](https://play.google.com/store/apps/details?id=io.elevenlabs.readerapp&hl=en-US) and [iOS](https://apps.apple.com/us/app/reader-by-elevenlabs/id6479373050).

 Financial topics can be dry reading.
-The right author and style of book can make the big difference between a book you stay interested in, and even more so can listen to, versus one that will primarily be used for reference.
+The right author and style of book can make the big difference between a book you stay interested in versus one that will primarily be used for reference.
 The more you build your foundational understanding, the easier listening will become without the need for things like charts to visualize concepts for you.
 ## Blogs
 - [Crown.org](https://wwwcrown.org/)
 	- Crown Financial Ministries was established in the 1970s with the goal of applying biblical principles of responsible money management.
 The website is set up like a blog and covers various life decisions involving money.
 Resources include a podcast and a few paid courses for people who prefer a guided path or assistance in passing financial knowledge on to the next generation.
 Some notable biblical proverbs on wise investing:
+		- Proverbs 6:6-8 Go to the ant, you sluggard!
+Consider her ways and be wise, which, having no captain, overseer or ruler, prepares her food in the summer and gathers her food in the harvest.
 		- Proverbs 21:5 - The plans of the diligent lead surely to abundance and advantage, but everyone who acts in haste comes surely to poverty.
 		- Proverbs 21:20 - There is precious treasure and oil in the house of the wise [who prepare for the future], But a short-sighted _and_ foolish man swallows it up _and_ wastes it.
 		- Proverbs 27:23 - Be diligent to know the state of your flocks, attend to your herds.
 - [JLCollinSNH.com](https://jlcollinsnh.com/)
-	- A little dated, but sound nonetheless.
+	- A little dated, but sound advice nonetheless.
 The blog also covers topics such as career advice.
 - [MoneyGuy.com](https://moneyguy.com)
 - [YourMoneyOrYourLife.com](https://yourmoneyoryourlife.com)
 	- [YourMoneyOrYourLife.com -> Resources](https://yourmoneyoryourlife.com/resources/) > Financial Independence Blogs